-Rafa Benitez says he learnt a lot from Newcastle United's late comeback against Norwich City.
+Rafa Benitez reveals the 'big thing' he learnt from Newcastle's dramatic comeback against Norwich

 Benitez feels his players can now fight until the end, having watched them scored two injury-time goals to beat Alex Neil's side on Wednesday night.

 Dwight Gayle scored a 96th-minute winner at St James's Park to move the club up to third place in the Championship.